rht-labs/tech-exercise/docs/4-return-of-the-monitoring/3-logging.md

     exit
     ```

-6. Back on Kibana we can filter and find these messages with another query:
+6. Back in the OpenShift Logs UI we can filter and find these messages with another query:

     ```yaml
     { log_type="application", kubernetes_pod_name=~".*mongodb.*", kubernetes_namespace_name="<TEAM_NAME>-test" } |= `🦄🦄🦄🦄` | json